 People have successfully ridden e-bikes across continents.
 For example, this couple circumnavigated the United States on e-bikes.
 E-bikes can stand up to some serious use and abuse.
 They aren’t fragile.

 Having said this, not all e-bikes are reliable enough for touring.
-If you plan to do any serious bike touring, you’ll need a higher-end e-bike.
+If you plan to do any serious touring, you’ll need a higher-end e-bike.
 Entry-level models come with electrical systems that may not be sealed very well.
 Moisture can cause electrical issues.
 Shocks and vibrations can shake parts loose.
 Cheap batteries can discharge quickly in temperatures around 40℉ or 5℃.
 Low-end e-bikes aren’t reliable enough for bike touring.
+Higher-end ebikes are much more durable and reliable.

-It’s important to note that electric bikes generally don’t handle moisture well.
-In most cases, the motor and electrical system is water resistant, not waterproof.
+It’s important to note that electric bikes don’t handle moisture well.
+The motor and electrical system is water resistant, not waterproof.
 You can ride an electric bike in light rain but you can’t ride it across a stream.
 If some water makes its way into your motor or control unit, the electrical system can fail.
 You should avoid riding your e-bike in heavy rains or through puddles.
-Always cover your touring bike at night so it doesn’t get rained on.
+Always cover your bike at night so it doesn’t get too wet.

 E-bike Maintenance

 The motor, battery, and electrical system don’t really require any maintenance.
 The electrical system is completely sealed.
-To help keep contaminants out of the motor, you should wash dirt and grime off of your e-bike.
+To help keep contaminants out of the motor and battery, you should wash dirt and grime off of your e-bike when it gets dirty.
 Once in a while, clean off the charging port and battery connections.

 If your e-bike has a geared hub motor or a mid-drive motor, you may have to replace the internal planetary gears at some point.
 Over time, the plastic gears can wear down.
-When they wear out, the motor becomes noisy.
 In most cases, you can simply swap out the gears.
 You may have to take the bike to a shop to have this service done.

 To maximize the life of your e-bike’s battery, you should only charge it with the charger that came with your e-bike.
 Don’t use a fast charger.
 Always keep the battery partially charged.
 Avoid storing your electric touring bike with a low or dead battery.
+You should avoid running the battery down to 0%.
+Instead, try to charge it when it reaches 20%.
 The battery is one of the most expensive parts of your e-bike.
 You want to take care of it to get the most life out of it.

 Transporting Your Electric Bike

 Transporting an electric bike is more difficult than transporting a regular bike.
 The reason is that you can’t fly with an ebike.
-The maximum size of lithium-ion battery that is allowed on airplanes is 100Wh (watt-hours).
+The maximum size of lithium-ion battery that is allowed on airplanes is 100Wh.
 An average touring electric bike has a 400Wh or larger battery.

-Large lithium-ion batteries are not allowed on airplanes because they are flammable.
+Large lithium-ion batteries are not allowed on airplanes because they are a fire hazard.
 If they are not properly packed or stored, they could burst into flames and create a fire.
-Battery fires are difficult to extinguish.
 This makes it difficult to transport an e-bike to the starting point of your tour.

 It is still possible to transport an e-bike.
 One option is to fly with the bike and ship the battery to your destination separately.
 To do this, you will need to properly pack and label the battery.
-You’ll also have to use a shipping service that has experience shipping lithium batteries.
-There is also some paperwork involved in shipping dangerous goods.
+You’ll also have to use a shipping service that has experience shipping large lithium batteries.
 All major shipping companies, including UPS and FedEx, will accept lithium batteries if they’re packed and labeled properly.
 You may need to have the battery professionally packed by the shipping company.
 Electric bike batteries can be shipped by land, air, or sea as long as they are properly packed.

 Electric Touring Bike Prices

 Electric bikes are more expensive than regular bikes.
 For touring, you should look for an electric bike that is mid-range or high-end.
 Ebikes that are suitable for touring start at around $1500.
-If you want to buy a higher-end ebike with a premium Bosch performance line mid-drive motor, torque sensors pedal assist, and multiple batteries, you’re looking at spending $3000-$5000.
-High-end ebikes cost around $4000-$6000.
+If you want to buy a higher-end ebike with a premium Bosch performance line mid-drive motor, torque sensors pedal assist, and multiple batteries, you’re looking at spending $3000-$6000.
 Top-of-the-line ebikes can cost as much as $10,000.
 For most people, $3000-$4000 is a good budget for a touring ebike.

 If you go with a conversion kit, you will need a decent bike to install the kit on.
 A quality touring bike costs around $1000-$2500.
 For more info, check out my guide to choosing a touring bike.